Promoting young talent

 Outside of the higher education institutions there are promotional instruments with different goals and target audiences.
 The SUK-Programm P1 (2013-2016) is coordinated by swissuniversities to support universities in the area of doctoral education.
 The follow-up programme PhD programmes and development of third-cycle education (2017-2020) includes three sub-projects: In addition to doctoral programmes at the universities (TP1), doctoral studies at the universities of teacher education and the universities of applied sciences are also promoted in cooperation with a Swiss university (TP2) or a foreign university (TP3).
 Based on a federal mandate, swissuniversities coordinates the programme Cotutelle de thèse which supports dissertation projects under the joint supervision of two experts from Switzerland and from abroad.

 The universities of applied sciences and the universities of teacher education are faced with the challenge of finding sufficient qualified employees that have both scientific as well as practical/educational experience.
 Therefore, young academics at both of these types of universities are encouraged due to the support of Pilot programmes strengthening the dual competencies profile of students at universities of applied sciences and universities of teacher education (2017-2020).
+The programme is completed by a report showing the positions the scientific personnel is working in and how they typically advance in their career.

 Promoting young academics is especially important in the area of teaching methodology.
 The programme Development of academic skills in subject-specific didactics (2017-2020) is intended to ensure that teacher training institutions have highly qualified specialists in subject-specific didactics as lecturers, and are able to offer courses to the trainee teachers on a strong academic foundation.